Choirless/choirlessapi/API.md

 - `userName` - the name of the user (required for new parts)
 - `offset` - the number of milliseconds after the reference part that this recording started (default 0)
 - `aspectRadio` - the aspect ratio of the video e.g. `4:3`
+- `hidden` - boolean indicating whether this part is to be hidden in the final mix e.g. `false`

 Returns